tomas-fryza/vhdl-course/Labs/08-traffic_lights/README.md

 * The output of the Mealy FSM depends on the present state and inputs.
 * The outputs of a Moore machine depend only on the present state and not on the inputs.

-Read the article [Implementing a Finite State Machine in VHDL](https://www.allaboutcircuits.com/technical-articles/implementing-a-finite-state-machine-in-vhdl/) and understand how to design your own FSM.
-How you can define your own data type in VHDL?
-Give an example.

 ## Part 3: Traffic light controller